maxvollmer/RaftMMO/README.txt

 Third party licenses apply where applicable.

-Shout out to testers (order randomized): JPKing888, Lemming_On_Edge, Auraya
+Shout out to testers (order randomized): JPKing888, Lemming_On_Edge, Auraya, Fynikoto

 ===
 This mod is released as is without any guarantee that it works and without any warranties whatsoever.
 Use on your own risk.
 If you don't know what you are doing, don't do it.